lr-vu/site/about/people.md

 {% comment %}

 People are added in `/data/people.yaml`.
-Make sure to add people with one of the roles: staff, postdoc, phd or guest, or they won't show up.
+Make sure to add people with one of the roles: faculty, postdoc, phd or guest, or they won't show up.

 {% endcomment %}